 It is very interesting to see that in the case of positive dependent statistics the probability to violate the bound is smaller, although $E[V/R^+]$ is larger.
-This is again due to the fact that in these cases we get $R=0$ for many realizations, which means that $V/R^+=0$, i.e. the variance of $V/R^+$ is increased for positive correlations, whereas for the independent case $V/R^+$ is very likely to be close to its expectation.
+This is again due to the fact that in these cases we get $R=0$ for many realizations, which means that $V/R^+=0$, that is, the variance of $V/R^+$ is increased for positive correlations, whereas for the independent case $V/R^+$ is very likely to be close to its expectation.
 Further study on the distribution of $V/R^+$ is required in order to shed light on the behavior of different procedures for particular realizations.

-Fig. \ref{fig:m_500_q5_mu1_3p5_Pr_VR_leq_q_comparison_tex}c and d present the cumulative distribution function (CDF) of $V/R^+$ for specific set of parameters, $m=1000,m_0/m=0.7,\mu_1=3.5,q=0.05$, and the different procedures to be compared, for the independent case (Fig. \ref{fig:m_500_q5_mu1_3p5_Pr_VR_leq_q_comparison_tex}c) and for the positive dependence case (Fig. \ref{fig:m_500_q5_mu1_3p5_Pr_VR_leq_q_comparison_tex}d).
-We would like to emphasize two points: 1. the CDF of our improved procedures have very similar behavior to the other improved procedures.
-2. while in the independent case the distribution is close to symmetric, under dependency the distribution is very non-symmetric, and hence controling the mean (of $V/R^+$) is almost irrelevant.
+Figure \ref{fig:m_500_q5_mu1_3p5_Pr_VR_leq_q_comparison_tex}c and d present the cumulative distribution function (CDF) of $V/R^+$ for a specific set of parameters, $m=1000,m_0/m=0.7,\mu_1=3.5,q=0.05$, and the different procedures to be compared, for the independent case (Figure \ref{fig:m_500_q5_mu1_3p5_Pr_VR_leq_q_comparison_tex}c) and for the positive dependence case (Figure \ref{fig:m_500_q5_mu1_3p5_Pr_VR_leq_q_comparison_tex}d).
+We would like to emphasize two points: (1) The CDFs of our improved procedures have very similar behavior to the other improved procedures.
+(2) While in the independent case the distribution is close to symmetric, under dependency the distribution is very nonsymmetric, and, hence, controlling the mean (of $V/R^+$) is almost irrelevant.